From $58K to $85K With Hybrid Model: The 8-Week Service Evolution

 Post-Evolution: Scaled to $85K Over 18 Weeks

-The hybrid model didn’t just improve margins.
-It unlocked growth that was impossible before.
+The hybrid model didn’t just improve margins; it unlocked growth that had been impossible before.

 Week 9–14: Capacity Expansion